cul/dlst-studio/_pages/open-lab.md

 ### Can I come to an Open Lab just because?

 Of course!
-Open Labs are sites for ethical, sustainable, collaborative, and FAIR digital, data-driven research and pedagogy.
-They are not courses or workshops requiring pre-registration, though sometimes courses or workshops happen during them.
+Open Labs are sites for ethical, sustainable, collaborative, and
+<abbr title="Findable, Accessible, Interoperable, Reusable" class="initialism">FAIR</abbr> digital, data-driven research and pedagogy.
+They are not courses or
+workshops requiring pre-registration, though sometimes courses or workshops happen during them.
 They are not opportunities to get support on a specific software platform, though that happens as well.